Google Cloud Run

 Troubleshooting

 This integration depends on your runtime having a full SSL implementation.
-If you are using a slim image for Node, you may need to add the following command to your Dockerfile to include certificates.
+If you are using a slim image, you may need to add the following command to your Dockerfile to include certificates.

 RUN apt-get update && apt-get install -y ca-certificates